We encourage flexibility and adaptability in decision-making, thereby supporting longevity and sustainability in business.

 This whole experience culminated in the creation of Decision Making Lab (or DM.Lab), a corporate education laboratory focused on spreading knowledge about human cognition in the ecosystem of corporate universities.

 DM.Lab was born in 2016, when Keitiline returned to Brazil after working professionally for two years as a cognitive neuroscientist affiliated with the Department of Neurology at Georgetown University (Washington, DC).
-In her first weeks back on Brazilian soil, she returned to UFRGS to lecture on neuroscience boundaries to academics in the areas of psychology, economics, administration and agribusiness.
+In her first weeks back on Brazilian soil, she returned to UFRGS to lecture on neuroscience boundaries to academics in the areas of psychology, economics, and administration.
 This rich interaction rekindled the importance of transferring the knowledge we had accumulated for the practice of management and leadership in different business segments, which has brought us here.